-assumption of the title 'Great City' from Babylon.31 During the same period, the Beast and his allies turn against Babylon and completely destroy her (Rev 14,8; 17,16-17), thus confirming the loss of her 'great-city' status at this time.
+This interpretation concurs with the previous observation that the beast's rule for 42 months leads to profanation (trampling) of the Holy City.
+At the start of this period, the beast transfers his base to Jerusalem, causing the desecration of this once Holy City, and her assumption of the title 'Great City' from Babylon.32 During the same period, the beast and his allies turn against Babylon and completely destroy her (Rev 14,8; 17,16-17), thus confirming the loss of her 'Great City' status at this time.

-The transfer of the Beast's support from Babylon to Jerusalem also explains why Jerusalem is now "spiritually called Sodom and Egypt".
-'Sodom and Egypt' are not only symbols of sexual immorality and oppression, but they are also places from which God's people were called to leave at short notice.
-The spiritual naming of Jerusalem as 'Sodom and Egypt' not only confirms that the 'trampling' of Jerusalem during the Beast's reign refers to a moral, rather than a physical fall, but also contains a warning for God's people to depart from there.32

-There is another important aspect to this 'spiritual' naming of Jerusalem as 'Sodom and Egypt', since the former 'spiritual' name of Jerusalem had been 'Zion', the place of God's dwelling on earth.
-The renaming of Jerusalem implies a thorough dissociation of Zion from Jerusalem-the complete separation of God's holy presence from the historical city of Jerusalem-and raises the question of Zion's whereabouts during the 42-month period of the Beast's reign.33
+The transfer of the beast's support from Babylon to Jerusalem also explains why Jerusalem is now "spiritually called Sodom and Egypt".
+Sodom and Egypt are not only symbols of sexual immorality and oppression, but they are also places from which God's people were called to leave at short notice.
+The spiritual naming of Jerusalem as 'Sodom and Egypt' not only confirms that the 'trampling' of Jerusalem during the beast's reign refers to a moral, rather than a physical fall, but also contains a warning for God's people to depart from there.
+There is another important aspect to this 'spiritual' naming of Jerusalem as Sodom and Egypt, since the former 'spiritual' name of Jerusalem had been Zion, the place of God's dwelling on earth.
+The renaming of Jerusalem implies a thorough dissociation of Zion from Jerusalem - the complete separation of God's holy presence from the historical city of Jerusalem - and raises the question as to Zion's whereabouts during the 42-month period of the beast's reign.
+The properties of the beast's reign.

-This verse is therefore very rich in information concerning the future of historical Jerusalem: the Beast will openly reveal himself here to put the two witnesses to death, and he will then establish a special relationship with this city.
-For the duration of his 42-month reign, Jerusalem will no longer be regarded as the holy city, but the Great City.
-She will no longer be spiritually called 'Zion', the footstool of the living God, but 'Sodom and Egypt', a center of immorality and oppression.
-As with Sodom and Egypt, God's people will be called to depart from this place and consequently Zion, the earthly presence of God, will be found elsewhere.34
+This verse is therefore very rich in information concerning the future of historical Jerusalem: the beast will openly reveal himself here to put the two witnesses to death, and he will then establish a special relationship with this city.
+For the duration of his 42-month reign, Jerusalem will no longer be regarded as the Holy City, but the Great City.
+She will no longer be spiritually called Zion, the footstool of the living God, but Sodom and Egypt, a center of immorality and oppression.
+As with Sodom and Egypt, God's people will be called to depart from this place and consequently Zion, the earthly presence of God, will be found elsewhere.
+35

 The usual objection to understanding a reference to historical Jerusalem in this verse is that the title 'Great City' is associated with Babylon elsewhere in Revelation (Rev 14,8; 16,19; 17,18; 18,10).
-Rather than explaining why the city of Jerusalem comes to merit this title, most modern commentators 'interpret the plain by the obscure' 35 and attempt to explain how Babylon, understood as ancient Rome, comes to be the place where Christ was crucified.
-Similarly with the expression 'spiritually called Sodom and Egypt': rather than explain why Jerusalem, as the 'Great City', is no longer spiritually called 'Zion', but 'Sodom and Egypt', modern scholarship sees this as confirmation that the 'Great City' is to be understood 'spiritually' or 'allegorically', as opposed to literally.
-36 In both cases a process of
+Rather than explaining why the city of Jerusalem comes to merit this title, most modern commentators 'interpret the plain by the obscure' and attempt to explain how Babylon, understood as ancient Rome, comes to be the place where Christ was crucified.
+Similarly with the expression 'spiritually called Sodom and Egypt': rather than explain why Jerusalem, as the 'Great City', is no longer spiritually called 'Zion', but 'Sodom and Egypt',